 Today we have a guest post and an interview featuring Steve Kaufmann, a well known polyglot and former Canadian diplomat with amazing skills in 14 languages.
-Scroll to the bottom of the post to see the interview I recorded with him, in which we talk about whether it’s hard to learn a foreign language, and how the process can be made easier.
-Enjoy the article and the interview, and don’t forget to comment below and share!

 What prevents more English speakers from learning another language?
 Many people whom I meet want to learn another language, or at least they say that they would like to be able to speak another language.
 Very often this second language is Spanish, since many people travel to Spain, Mexico or other Spanish-speaking countries on holiday.